vovavasylyna/website/posts/how-to-get-ready-for-adobe-analytics-certification-exam.md

 A couple of months ago I got certified for Adobe Analytics Business Practitioner - Professional Certification AD0-E212.
 In this post, I'll describe what it is, who it's for and how I prepared.

-I know this will be a bit ironic since I'm using Bear as a blog platform known for its privacy respecting approach to web analytics.
-Hope you forgive me and this post helps if you seek guidance around this topic.

 **Background**

 Adobe Analytics (AA) is a powerful and flexible enterprise-grade web analytics tool.
 It is similar to Google Analytics, but the latter is said to be easier for beginners to learn.